Where to solve?

 Early finishers are excellent solvers.
 For students that have shown mastery and/or aren’t challenged with the standard curriculum.
 For students that think “math is boring” or “this work is too easy for me.”
 For a student who doesn’t think math is fun and assumes solving would be too hard for them.

 Answers that are discovered are more meaningful than answers that are given to you.
 We encourage solvers to think through problems without looking up answers, especially the problems that involve thinking - not facts.

 They should be willing to struggle on their own first.
 Encourage solvers to use resources for help, but not for answers!
 If they need to find specific facts like names or dates in history, we suggest they confer with others before looking up information.

 Copies can be made for you to solve, but may not be distributed.
 Our materials are copyrighted.
-Each puzzle pack comes with additional copies of paper puzzles.
-Extra puzzle items can be ordered in our online store.
+Copies can be made for some of our items.
+Please email firstname.lastname@example.org with any questions.
+Extra puzzle items can also be ordered in our online store.